udoprog/aoc2019/README.md

-# Solutions to Advent of Code 2019 in Rust
+# Idiomatic Solutions to Advent of Code 2019 in Rust

 Find puzzles here: http://adventofcode.com/2019